feixuxi/Ventilator/manufacturing/venturi/README.md

 Currently the design is 3D printed using an SLA printer.
 This is not the ultimate plan, once the geometry is finalized we will experiment with a much simpler orificing venturi, or design for manufacture (DFM) the final venturi.

 The venturi outer diameter is defined by the tubing standard.
-The venturi is available in 3/4" or 5/8" ID tubing, as we have moved from 5/8" to 3/4" tubing during the design process.
+The current design is made for 3/4" ID tubing.

 The pressure sensor we are using, the [MPXV5004DP](https://www.nxp.com/docs/en/data-sheet/MPXV5004G.pdf) (see below) has 2.5 mm or 3/32" barbs.
 Note that this is not sufficiently close in size to use more common 3mm or 1/8" tubing.
 This model has printed threads to accept an adapter from #10-32 pipe to 3/32" adapter.
 Other adapters could be incorporated eventually by changing the interface design.